alessandrofelder/heftie-textbook/README.md

 jupyter-book build book
 ```

+To develop the book, it's recommended to use `uv`.
+Run `uv run jupyter lab` to start Jupyter, and then navigate to the `book` directory.
+Then right-click on one of the chapters and select "Open With" > "Jupytext Notebook".

 ## Funding

 This project is funded by the [OSCARS project](https://oscars-project.eu/), which has received funding from the European Commission’s Horizon Europe Research and Innovation programme under grant agreement No. 101129751.